Uniformly Bounded State Estimation over Multiple Access Channels: Error-Free Communication over -User MAC

-The receiver consists of a decoder $\mathcal{D}$ that generates estimates $\hat{W} = \hat{W}^0$, $\hat{W}^1, \cdots , \hat{W}^M $ of the transmitted messages using the channel output sequence $Y_{1:n}$.
+The receiver consists of a decoder $\mathcal{D}$ that generates estimates $\hat{W}^0$, $\hat{W}^1, \cdots , \hat{W}^M $ of the transmitted messages using the channel output sequence $Y_{1:n}$.
 In the context of zero-error communication, these estimates must always be \textit{exactly} equal to the original messages, even with the existence of channel noise or inter-user interference.
 This requirement means that for any $i \in [0:M]$ the conditional range $\llb W^i|y_{1:n}\rrb$ consists of one element for any channel output sequence $y_{1:n}\in\llb Y_{1:n}\rrb$.
+This communication system is an extension of the nonstochastic MAC operating with two senders \cite{nairITW2019} to a more general scenario with two or more users.

-We define the operational {\em zero-error $n$-capacity region} $\mcC_{0,n}$ of the MAC as the set of rate tuples $R = (R^i)_{i=0}^M$ for which this is possible by suitable choice of coding and decoding functions.
-Note that this is well-defined for finite block-lengths $n$, and so is of interest in safety-critical, low-latency applications.
+For a given code block-length $n$, the {\em operational zero-error $n$-capacity region} $\mcC_{0,n}$ of the MAC is defined as the set of rate tuples $R = (R^i)_{i=0}^M$ for which zero-error communication is possible by suitable choice of coding and decoding functions.
+Note that this is well-defined for finite block-lengths $n$, and so it is of interest in safety-critical low-latency applications.
 This is unlike the Shannon capacity region $\mathcal{C}$, which requires $n\to\infty$ so as to yield vanishingly small decoding error probabilities.

-The communication system described above is an extension of the nonstochastic MAC operating with two senders \cite{nairITW2019} to the general scenario with two or more users. \tikzstyle{block} = [draw, fill=white, rectangle, minimum height=4em, minimum width=3em] \tikzstyle{input} = [coordinate] \tikzstyle{output} = [coordinate] \tikzstyle{pinstyle} = [pin edge={to-,thin,black}]